 When considering consolidation challenges, 29% of member companies indicated that the lack of a single ERP was the biggest challenge, with another 29% indicating that difficulty in standardizing processes across locations was the biggest challenge.
 Other responses included the potential of losing key knowledge and resources at 14% and the potential of impacting key customer relationships at 9%.

 Poll comments from Peeriosity members on this topic include:

-- Each subsidiary runs independent of Corporate and has different ERP systems.
+- Each subsidiary runs independently of Corporate and has different ERP systems.

 - Regional systems and a requirement for local language support currently dictate the need to maintain a regional approach.

 - Issues with local language, relationships, legal and regulatory requirements.